silx-kit/pyFAI/doc/source/operations/index.rst

 In addition to the run dependencies, pyFAI needs a C compiler.

-C files are generated from Cython_ source and distributed.
+C files are generated from cython_ source and distributed.
 Cython is only needed for developing new binary modules.
 If you want to generate your own C files, make sure your local Cython version supports memory-views (available from Cython v0.17 and newer).

 Building procedure